 - Put in Perspective

 If you do, you'll get a consequence text box that reads "You planted a seed of doubt in the Worldmind's logic."
-While this doesn't have any immediate effect, in a far later scene the Worldmind will return just before you have to fight a lot of powerful enemies and do heavy damage to all of them, giving you a massive advantage.
-If it's not there, it's a tougher fight, though not impossible.
+While this doesn't have any immediate effect, in a far later scene the Worldmind will return and do massive damage to a room full of tough enemies, giving you a lot of help.
+If it's not there, it's a harder fight, though not impossible.

 Cosmo dialogue choices